Teacher Prep: Primary/Elementary (Interdisciplinary Studies) (BS)

 - With additional experience, training, and/or education: School Administration: Principalship, Superintendency, Curriculum Supervision, Subject Area Supervision, Reading Specialist, Media/Library/Information Services

-Note for students in Washington State from the SAC concerning this Bachelor's degree:
+Note for students in Washington State from the Student Achievement Council concerning this Bachelor's degree:

 "This program is not intended to lead to teacher certification.
 Teachers are advised to contact their individual school districts as to whether this program may qualify for teacher advancement."